wilsonmar/wilsonmar.github.io/_posts/2014-08-03-git-basics.md

 10. File harry is created, but not added nor committed by git.

+    QUIZ: Which of the above will show up in a <tt>git status</tt> command.

 11. A file listing shows that all the files created are visible.

     PROTIP: A git checkout command later will change the files and their contents.